ankita05puri/cat-microkinetics/README.md

 	•	How surface coverages redistribute
 	•	How operating conditions reshape kinetic bottlenecks

-This framework demonstrates how electronic structure energetics can be transformed into predictive, regime-dependent catalytic performance maps.
+This framework demonstrates how electronic-structure energetics can be transformed into predictive, regime-dependent catalytic behavior.